Death Takes a Holiday (musical): Plot synopsis

 Duke Vittorio Lamberti and his family are driving home to their hilltop villa outside of Venice in 1921 after the engagement party of their daughter, Grazia, to Corrado Montelli.
 A mysterious shadowy figure blocks the road and the car screeches to a halt.
 Grazia is thrown from the car but, miraculously, is unhurt.
-Even her clothes are unruffled.
-Somehow, she knows that the world has changed for her.
-Later that night, Death, inspired by Grazia's beauty, visits Grazia in her garden.
-He then goes to her father and explains that he has taken the body of a Russian prince, Nikolai Sirki, who has just committed suicide, in order to take human form for the weekend so that he may learn about human emotions and why death is so feared.
+Even her clothes are unruffled ("In the Middle of Your Life/Nothing Happened").
+She knows that the world has changed for her and wonders if her engagement to Corrado is what she wants ("How Will I Know?").
+Later that night, Death, inspired by Grazia's beauty, visits Grazia in her garden ("Centuries").
+He then goes to her father and explains that he has taken the body of the duke's friend, Prince Nikolai Sirki, who has just committed suicide, in order to take human form for the weekend so that he may learn about human emotions and why death is so feared ("Why Do All Men?").
 He threatens dire consequences if the duke reveals his identity.
 Death, in the guise of Prince Nikolai, appears at the door of the villa, and Vittorio introduces him to his wife, Stephanie, her mother the Contessa Evangelina, and Evangelina's old flame, Dr. Albione.
-Unknown to the duke or Death, one of the servants, Fidele has overheard their discussion, and he is terrified that Death is staying in the house.
+Unknown to Death, a servant, Fidele, has overheard their discussion, and he is terrified that "Death Is in the House"; the duke tells him to keep it secret.

-The next day, the prince is excited at the prospect of life, and the prospect of understanding what it means to be human.
-He strolls down to the lake, where he meets Grazia.
+The next day, the prince is excited at the prospect of life, and the prospect of understanding what it means to be human ("Alive!").
+He strolls down to the lake (Life's a Joy"), where he meets Grazia.
 They stare at each other intently and are about to kiss when Duke Vittorio appears.
-He is afraid for his daughter, knowing the prince is really Death, and uses her engagement to chide her for being alone with another man.
+He is afraid for his daughter, knowing the prince is really Death, and uses her engagement to chide her for being alone with another man ("Who Is This Man?").
 Grazia breaks her engagement to Corrado.
 Later, the prince discovers Alice, the widow of Grazia's brother Roberto (killed in action during the war) in the music room.
-She is taken with him, and invites him to sing and dance with her.
-They are about to kiss when she looks into his eyes and is so frightened that she runs from the scene.
+She is taken with him and invites him to sing and dance with her.
+They are about to kiss when she realizes that he is interested in Grazia ("Shimmy Like They Do in Paree").
 That evening Roberto's best friend, Major Eric Fenton, arrives with his sister Daisy.
 The prince is introduced as an old friend of Roberto's, and Eric is immediately suspicious.
-When he looks into the prince's eyes he sees something hauntingly familiar.
+When he looks into the prince's eyes he sees something hauntingly familiar ("Roberto's Eyes").
 At dinner, Grazia tells the story of two long-ago lovers in a local grotto who leapt from a cliff hand in hand so that they could be together for all eternity.
-Afterwards, she takes the prince to that grotto, where they kiss passionately.
+Afterwards, she takes the prince to that grotto, where they kiss passionately ("Alone Here with You").